 The ordinary shares are listed on the New York Stock Exchange under the symbol "DOX."
-The last reported sale price of our ordinary shares on May 4, 1999 was \$26.88 per share.
+The last reported sale price of the ordinary shares on September 3, 1999 was \$27.50 per share.

-See "Risk Factors" on page 8 to read about factors you should consider before buying our ordinary shares.
+See "Risk Factors" on page 8 to read about factors you should consider before buying the ordinary shares.

-NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY OTHER REGULATORY BODY HAS APPROVED OR DISAPPROVED OF THESE SECURITIES OR DETERMINED IF THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
+NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY OTHER REGULATORY BODY HAS APPROVED OR DISAPPROVED OF THESE SECURITIES OR PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

 Per Share Total

 Initial price to public \$ \$

 Underwriting discount \$ \$

-Proceeds, before expenses, to Amdocs \$ \$

-Proceeds, before expenses, to the selling shareholders \$ \$
+Proceeds, before expenses, to the selling shareholder \$ \$

-The underwriters may, under certain circumstances, purchase up to an additional 3,000,000 shares from Amdocs and the selling shareholders at the initial price to public less the underwriting discount.
+To the extent that the underwriters sell more than 18,000,000 ordinary shares, the underwriters have the option to purchase up to an additional 2,700,000 shares from the selling shareholder at the initial price to public less the underwriting discount.